 a. *ordinarily resident excludes residency for educational purposes.

 b.
 The EU/Non-EU fee status determined on entry to a course will be applied for the duration of the course.
-NON EU fees must be paid in full prior to registration.
+NON EU fees are payable in full prior to registration.

 c.
 An EU student who is dependent on financial assistance from a source outside of the EU will be treated as a Non-EU student for fee purposes, and accordingly, the full Economic Fee will be payable.